rbturnbull/hespi/README.rst

 A Label Classifier is also used to determine the type of text written on the label.
 If it is printed or typewritten, then the text of each field is given to an Optical Character Recognition (OCR) engine and if there is handwriting, then each field is given to the Handwritten Text Recognition (HTR) engine.
+The recognized text is then corrected using a multimodal Large Language Model (LLM).
 Finally, the result of the fields is post-processed before being written into an HTML report, a CSV file and text files.